 - If you are looking for healthy meals, this is not the place.
 By no means do we deep fry everything, but I do not eat/shop organic and I am not overly concerned with fresh fruit and veggies.
 Recently (since I went down to weekly meal planning), there have been more fresh fruit and veggies but sometimes I use frozen.

 - I also do not meal plan lunches and breakfasts.
 My kids actually don’t really like to eat breakfast (they get that from me) so we sort of fly by the seat of our pants.
 Lunches I have a list of what we eat and sometimes they pick, sometimes they don’t.

-- My kids are currently 6 and 3 (as I write this) and I have infant twins.
+- My kids are currently 7 and 4 and almost 2 year old twins (as I write this).
 So the age of my kids and the amount of people in my family is important to note as well.

 - I do not shop around.
 I only shop at Wal-Mart because they have God’s gift to the parenting world – FREE grocery pick up.

 There are tons of benefits to meal planning, and I want to highlight some of them for you because I think people don’t realize how many benefits can come from it.

 How do you make a simple meal plan?

 You’ve come to the right place!
 Making an easy meal plan is, well, easy.
 I have 4 kids and with this easy meal planning system, I am able to meal plan for a whole week in 20 minutes.
 I even grocery shop online so that 20 minutes includes grocery shopping for me.

 Check out these grocery staples to keep

 Benefits of Meal Planning